 To better understand an iPaaS, you’ll need to know how it complements and differs from other cloud-based service business models:

-Platform as a Service (PAS) provides an environment that allows developers to build, manage, and launch applications without worrying about infrastructure requirements.
+Platform as a Service (PaaS) provides an environment that allows developers to build, manage, and launch applications without worrying about infrastructure requirements.

 Integration as a Service (IaaS), according to Gartner, is an “integration functionality (secure B2B communications, data and message translation, and adapters for applications, data and cloud APIs) delivered as a service.”

 The following don’t use the same business model but are also worth mentioning, as when they’re combined, they make up an iPaaS.